-Often, the only way to diagnose FM is by performing tests to eliminate the possibility of other conditions with symptoms that overlap or mimic the symptoms of fibromyalgia.
-Chemical sensitivity, major depression, chronic headaches and chronic fatigue syndrome have symptoms similar to FM and, in fact, often accompany it.
+Often, the only way to diagnose fibromyalgia is by performing tests to eliminate the possibility of other conditions with symptoms that overlap or mimic the symptoms of fibromyalgia.
+Chemical sensitivity, major depression, chronic headaches, and chronic fatigue syndrome have symptoms similar to fibromyalgia and, in fact, often accompany it.
 Fibromyalgia social security disability benefits are more difficult to get compared to disability benefits for many other diseases.

-Doctors and researchers have not found a definite cause, though physical or emotional trauma, sleep disturbances, infection of an unknown virus and abnormal pain responses stemming from the brain all remain possible triggers.
+Doctors and researchers have not found a definite cause.
+However, physical, or emotional trauma, sleep disturbances, an unknown viral infection, and abnormal pain responses stemming from the brain all remain possible triggers.

-Men experience FM, but women make up 80 percent of patients.
-Gender, family history and a previous rheumatic disease each increase the risk of developing the condition.
+Both men and women experience fibromyalgia, but women make up 80 percent of patients.
+Gender, family history, and a previous rheumatic disease each increase the risk of developing the condition.

 Today, fibromyalgia disability claims have a higher approval rate provided the diagnosis includes the following criteria set out by the American College of Rheumatology (ACR).

 Thankfully, the Social Security ruling and the ACR criteria reduced the barrier previously presented by the subjective nature of fibromyalgia as a disability.
 Unfortunately, until the Social Security Administration lists fibromyalgia as an official condition that qualifies as a disability in itself, some people will find their initial disability claims denied.

 When claims are denied, Fibromyalgia patients may require a lawyer to handle the appeal process to have the individual diagnosis of fibromyalgia approved as a disability.

 The chance of getting approved for SSD/ SSI for Fibromyalgia increases when you have: